atxwang/atxwang.github.io/README.md

 ## Password-protected articles

 This site can publish an article as AES-256-GCM ciphertext and decrypt it locally in the reader's browser.
-GitHub Pages serves only the encrypted body; the password is not stored in the repository or sent to a server.
+GitHub Pages serves only a `Private article` placeholder;
+the real title, subtitle, and body are encrypted.
+The password is not stored in the repository or sent to a server.

 Protect a post: